janobono/the-rust-programming-language/README.md

 I've always tried to find a way so maybe RUST will be the way.
 As a source I will use [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) and [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/).
-I will start using Cargo only when a simple `rustc` will not be enough.

 ## install
 [The Rust installation page](https://www.rust-lang.org/learn/get-started)